hujhax/austin-improv-wiki/After School Improv.md

 ## History
 *After School Improv* started out as a show format from [[Parallelogramophonograph]] in 2006.

-The show premiered as a mainstage show at [[The Hideout Theatre]] in 2009.
+The show premiered as a mainstage show at [[The Hideout Theatre]] in January and February of 2009.

 It was brought back in 2012 as a student-cast show that ran Saturdays at 6pm in March.